pat-jj/pat-jj.github.io/_pages/about.md

 #### Academic Journey

 Prior to my studies at UIUC, I earned my B.E. in Computer Science and Engineering from Waseda University in Tokyo, Japan.
 In this chapter of my academic journey, I was fortunate to be co-supervised by [Prof. Kenji Tei](https://www.tei-lab.jp/en/professors/) and [Prof. Shinichi Honiden](https://www.nii.ac.jp/en/faculty/architecture/honiden_shinichi/).
-After Waseda and before UIUC, I dedicated a year to sharpen my practical skills as a full-time AI Engineer at Ant Group.
+After Waseda and before UIUC, I dedicated a year in industry.

 #### Research Interests

-My current research is centered around two main pillars:
+ have a wide array of research interests that span across various domains of NLP and AI4Science.

+My past research mainly focused on:

 - **Actionable Knowledge Extraction:**
-  - Mining prompts for knowledge extraction
+  - Prompt mining
-  - Knowledge-condensing text summarization
+  - Text summarization
-  - Evaluating generative knowledge extraction
+  - Evaluation

-- **Knowledge-enhanced AI4Healthcare:**
+- **Knowledge-Enhanced AI4Science:**
-  - Boosting EHR-based healthcare predictions with KGs
+  - Enhancing clinical predictions with KGs
-  - Enhancing molecule representations for drug discovery with KGs
+  - Enhancing molecule representations with KGs